pentagramswheel/libra/README.md

 ###### Instance Variables
 1. `boolean initialized` - a flag for checking if a draft has been initialized.
+2. `int TIME_LIMIT` - the time limit for a draft request to expire.
-2. `long startTime` - the starting time of the draft's initialization.
+3. `long startTime` - the starting time of the draft's initialization.
-3. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
+4. `int numDraft` - the formal number of the draft, with respect to the draft maps in `Events`.
-4. `DraftProcess draftProcess` - the formal process for the draft's execution.
+5. `DraftProcess draftProcess` - the formal process for the draft's execution.
-5. `List<DraftPlayer> players` - the original core players of the draft.
+6. `List<DraftPlayer> players` - the original core players of the draft.
-6. `List<DraftPlayer> subs` - the subs of the draft, if any.
+7. `List<DraftPlayer> subs` - the subs of the draft, if any.
-7. `int captain1` - the index of team one's captain.
-8. `int captain2` - the index of team two's captain.
+8. `int captain1, captain2` - the initial indices of the teams' captains.
-9. `int subsNeededTeam1` - the amount of subs needed for the first team of the draft.
-10. `int subsNeededTeam2` - the amount of subs needed for the second team of the draft.
+9. `int subsNeededTeam1, subsNeededTeam2` - the amount of subs needed for each team of the draft.
-11. `Role draftRole` - the section of MIT which this draft is occurring in.
-12. `TextChannel draftChat` - the draft chat which this draft is linked to.
+10. `TextChannel draftChat` - the draft chat which this draft is linked to.
-13. `String messageID` - the Discord message ID of the draft request.
+11. `String messageID` - the Discord message ID of the draft request.
 ----

 #### DraftPlayer